 Instructions:

-- Melt butter in a large pot, then sauté leeks until soft and fragrant.
+- Melt butter in a large pot, then sauté leeks until soft.

 - Add diced potatoes and stock.
-Then, simmer for 15-20 minutes or until potatoes are tender.
+Simmer for 15-20 minutes until potatoes are tender.

 - Purée the soup until smooth using an immersion blender.